 Ice cream is one of my family’s very favorite desserts.
-When we’re craving a mid-week treat that’s not too sweet, we blend up our own soft-serve style ice creams and frozen yogurt using the food processor or blender.
-I started doing this when writing my first book and when developing my Bluprint class, and now we’re hooked.
-In my book I feature a banana ice cream made simply with frozen bananas and milk (they go right into the food processor, and voila! creamy banana ice cream!), and in my Bluprint class I make a DIY Blizzard.
+When we’re craving a mid-week treat, I blend up healthy, soft-serve style ice creams using the food processor or high-speed blender.
+My kids have no idea they’re getting something that’s good for them, and I get to feel like a superhero (homemade ice cream in minutes! zoom!).
+In my first book I feature a banana ice cream that’s made simply with frozen bananas and milk (they go right into the food processor, and voila! creamy banana ice cream!), and in my Bluprint class I make this homemade BLIZZARD (need I say more?!).

-Since Ella is strawberry-obsessed, I developed this frozen yogurt for her using a bag of frozen berries, honey for sweetness, lime zest and juice for brightness, and thick Greek yogurt.
-If I have vanilla bean on hand, I also scrape in the seeds for added flavor.
-The kids adore it.
-We usually can’t resist eating it straight out of the food processor, but you can freeze it for 20-30 minutes to set up slightly.
-Either way, the result is a creamy, luscious frozen yogurt that tastes like the magic and simplicity of childhood (and couldn’t we all use a little bit more of that?).
+We usually can’t resist eating the frozen yogurt straight out of the food processor (it’s like a super thick milkshake), but you can freeze it for 20-30 minutes to set up slightly like soft serve.
+Either way, the result is a creamy, luscious treat that tastes like the simplicity of childhood (and couldn’t we all use a little bit more of that?).

 Get the Recipe!

-Strawberry Frozen Yogurt (without an ice cream maker!)
+Easy Strawberry Frozen Yogurt Recipe (without an ice cream maker!)

 - 10 ounces (about 2 heaping cups) frozen strawberries

-- Dump the frozen strawberries into the food processor and pulse until the berries are coarsely chopped.
+Put the frozen strawberries into a food processor or Vitamix and process until the berries are coarsely chopped.

-- Add the yogurt (from the freezer) and the remaining ingredients.
-Scrape in the seeds from half a vanilla bean, if using.
-Process, scraping down the sides and breaking up any chunks as needed, until the mixture is thick and the strawberries are mostly incorporated with just a few chunks.
-You can serve the frozen yogurt right away, or you can transfer it to a loaf pan and freeze it for 20-30 minutes to set up.
+Add the yogurt (from the freezer) and the remaining ingredients.
+Process, scraping down the sides and stirring occasionally, until the mixture is thick and creamy (if using a Vitamix, stir with the tamper while blending).
+You can serve the frozen yogurt right away like a thick milkshake, or you can transfer it to a loaf pan and freeze it for 20-30 minutes, stirring once or twice, to set up slightly.

 - This frozen yogurt is meant to be eaten right away or after a quick freeze.
 If frozen for a long period of time, it will get very hard.
 If that happens, simply leave it out at room temperature for 15-20 minutes to soften before scooping.

-- To scrape out the seeds of the vanilla bean, cut it in half lengthwise, then use the back of a small knife to scrape out the seeds.
+- Fresh vanilla bean seeds take this frozen yogurt over the top, but you can use vanilla extract instead.
+To scrape out the seeds of the vanilla bean, cut it in half lengthwise, then use the back of a small knife to scrape out the seeds.